Harvey Sayer

-Harvey Stephen Sayer (born 6 January 2003) is an English footballer who plays for club Leiston on loan from club Tamworth.
+Harvey Stephen Sayer (born 6 January 2003) is an English footballer who plays for club Leiston, where he plays as a right winger.

 Career

 Born in Gorleston-on-Sea, Sayer started his youth career at local side Bungay Town, aged five.
 At the age of eight, he joined the Norwich City Academy.
 He was released at age 12.

 In January 2017, aged 14, he signed for Colchester United, having impressed on trial after appearing against the club for Suffolk Schools.

 Sayer joined Isthmian League Division One North side Maldon & Tiptree on loan in 2019-20.
 But made just two appearances for the club, playing in their penalty shoot-out defeat to AFC Sudbury in the Alan Turvey Trophy, and as a second-half substitute in their 4–0 win against Witham Town in the Essex Senior Cup, before returning to parent club Colchester United.

 On 29 September 2020, Sayer made his first-team debut for Colchester United, coming on as a second-half substitute for Miles Welch-Hayes in a 1–0 EFL Trophy group stage defeat to West Ham United Under-21s.

 On 11 January 2021, Sayer signed his first professional contract at Colchester United - a two-year deal keeping him at the club until Summer 2023.

 Sayer made his English Football League debut on 23 February 2021, coming on as a late substitute for Aramide Oteh in Colchester United's 2–1 League Two defeat to Exeter City.

 On 21 August 2021, Sayer joined National League South side Billericay Town on loan.
 He made his debut the same day in their 5–2 defeat to Eastbourne Borough.
 Sayer made a total of 4 appearances during his loan spell at Billericay Town.